netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 ## Logstash Sequence

+The main things done in each conf file are as follows.

 ### 01-input-rabbit.conf

 Reads flows from a rabbitmq queue.
 (The ".disabled" extenstion can be removed from other 01-input configs available in conf.d/ to get flows from other sources.)